syrashid/regeneratable-token-invitation-links/README.md

-# Regerneratable Invitation Links for Groups
+# Regeneratable Invitation Links for Groups

 Repo for two articles written on how to create custom urls, and then using those urls to invite users to join groups Both articles can be found below 👇